 Almost immediately after Robin sent sales of Golden Age Batman books through the roof, hundreds of junior-sized sidekicks reported for duty, ready to battle the forces of evil alongside their crime-fighting partners.
 Dan the Dyna-Mite was at least one of the more imaginatively named; he partnered up with the adult TNT after a high school lab accident gave both teacher and student super-strength and energy generation powers (but only if they touch each other to trigger the chemical reaction inside their bodies… I know, I know).
 In a 1993 Elseworlds story titled The Golden Age, TNT’s death causes a depressed Dan to volunteer for a government experiment that transforms him into the powerful Dynaman.
-However, the story’s climax reveals that the mad scientist known as the Ultra-Humanite removed Dan’s brain during the experiment and replaced it with the brain of Adolf Hitler, leading to an all-out battle between Hitler/Dynaman and the remaining members of the Justice Society.
-Say what you will about how crappy your day might be; chances are “my brain was replaced by Hitler’s” is going to sound a lot worse than whatever happened to you on the way to work.
+However, the story’s climax reveals the mad scientist known as the Ultra-Humanite removed Dan’s brain during the experiment and replaced it with the brain of (no fooling) Adolf Hitler, leading to an all-out battle between Hitler/Dynaman and the remaining members of the Justice Society.
+Say what you will about how crappy your day might be; chances are “my brain was replaced by Hitler’s” is going to sound a lot worse than whatever happened to you at the office.

 7. Sandy the Golden Boy

 Fun Wikipedia fact: typing “Sandy the” into the site’s search bar gives you three options: Sandy the Golden Boy, Sandy the Seal, and Sandy the Reluctant Nudist.
 Feel free to do whatever you want with that information.
-Another Golden Age sidekick, Sandy was (of course) partnered with the Sandman, right around the time the older hero traded in his gas mask and three-piece suit for a more conventional superhero look.
+Another Golden Age sidekick, Sandy was partnered with the Sandman, right around the time the older hero traded in his gas mask and three-piece suit for a more conventional superhero look.
 Like Bucky, Sandy found a way to survive the decades without aging too much… only in Sandy’s case, he did it by being the unlucky victim of an accident involving his mentor’s “silocoid gun” that exploded and bombarded him with radioactive particles, turning him into a mindless sand creature that had to be kept in suspended animation while the Sandman searched for a cure.
 Sandy and Bucky share a similar “man out of time” story arc, but at least Bucky’s handlers let him wake up occasionally over the decades.
 True, they only did it so he could go kill someone, but at least there was the possibility of him picking up some magazines and getting caught up on current events before they put him back on ice.
 Forcing a 1940s-era kid to wake up in today’s reality TV-infested present?
 That’s gonna leave a mark.

 8. Kid Devil

-There was a time in the early 1980s when DC allowed its writers and artists to have a bit of fun, such as creating new characters who (gasp!) weren’t gritting their teeth and suffering terrible, life-altering tragedies every second Tuesday.
+There was a time in the early 1980s when DC allowed its writers and artists to have a bit of fun, such as creating new characters who (gasp!) weren’t gritting their teeth and suffering terrible, life-altering tragedies every other Tuesday.
 Blue Devil was a great book from that era starring a movie stuntman who gets mystically trapped inside the mechanical monster suit he’s wearing when he tussles with an actual demon.
 Kid Devil was introduced as a spoof on the whole sidekick/wunderkind concept, using his “prodigious knowledge of electronics” to create his own suit and go help Blue Devil, whether he wanted it or not.
-But because the ’90s arrived and Blue Devil had to get “gritty,” Kid Devil did, too — by renaming himself Red Devil (which: uncreative much?) and literally selling his soul to a demon who gives him the look and powers of an actual devil.
+But because the ’90s arrived and Blue Devil had to get “gritty,” Kid Devil did, too — by renaming himself Red Devil (which: un-creative much, guys?) and literally selling his soul to a demon who gives him the look and powers of an actual devil.
 Yeah, I’m… not really sure how that’s a good deal for the kid, but whatever.
 Add in the death of a beloved aunt in one of those that’s-why-you-never-trust-the-devil twists, on top of a heroic death to prevent anyone else from inheriting his curse, and you have all the makings of Exhibit A in the case for forbidding kids from getting into the superhero business.

 9. Stuff the Chinatown Kid